Gender+ in Research Collective Engagementship: Citizen Science and Community-Based Research (Cohort #1)

 Date Activity

-Program application open.
-Applications to ECON364B are currently being reviewed in the order they are received.
+Now Program application open.
+Applications are currently being reviewed in the order received.

-January-April 2020 Orientation and pre-departure learning sessions (succesful applicants will be expected to be in attendance at all sessions).
+March - May 2020 Orientation and pre-departure learning sessions (all successful applicants will be expected to be in attendance at all sessions)

-May-August 2020 ECON 364B course + 12 week regional placement including a facilitated workshop approximately mid-way through.
+May – August 2020 ECON 364B course + 12 week International placement including a facilitated workshop approximately mid-way through (exact dates TBA)

-September 2020 ECON 364B post-placement seminar and assignments due (exact times TBA)
+September 2020 ECON 364B Course – Post Placement seminar and assignments due (exact times TBA)

-September – October 2020 RSL post-placement reflection sessions and Public Engagement Presentation
+September - October 2020 ISL Post-placement reflection sessions and Public Engagement Presentation

 *Please note these dates may be adjusted but will be confirmed prior to offer.